 Internship: A planned program providing the candidate for the Initial Vocational Technical Supervisor/Director license and the Initial Vocational Technical Cooperative Education Coordinator license with on the job training with a trained mentor in the role of the license sought.

-Invalid Vocational Technical Educator License: A vocational technical educator license that is not renewed within the five-year validity period and that is not renewed within the five-year inactive period.
+Invalid Vocational Technical Educator License: A professional vocational technical educator license that is not renewed within the five-year validity period and that is not renewed within the five-year inactive period.

 Mentor: An educator who has at least three full years of experience under an Initial or Professional license under 603 CMR 4.00 or 7.00: Educator Licensure and Preparation Program Approval and who has been trained to assist a beginning educator in the same professional role with his or her professional responsibilities and general school district procedures.
 In addition, a mentor may assist an experienced educator who is new to a school, subject area, or grade level.
 A mentor may also assist an educator who is participating in a performance assessment or a district-based program for licensure.